The Blue Posts burned down in 1870, and was replaced by 1878 with The Old Blue Posts (site now redeveloped).

 So it looks like they weren’t so much reproductions as themed restaurants.
 Oh well.
 Still looking for a photo of the dining rooms.
 I’ve found one taken from the dining rooms.

-The site is built up of course now, but you can still see the outline of the plot on the ground today:
+The site has since been developed of course, but you can still see the outline of the plot on the ground today: